hanish3464/WORD-pytorch/README.md

 # Acknowledgement
 Thanks for Youngmin Baek, Bado Lee, Dongyoon Han, Sangdoo Yun, Hwalsuk Lee excellent work and [code](https://github.com/clovaai/CRAFT-pytorch) for test.
-In this repo, we use the author repo's basenet
+In this repo, we use the author repo's basenet(backbone)